zeffii/SoundPetal/sc_docs/SuperCollider_For_The_Uninitiated.md

 This paper aims to cover, quite rapidly, the important parts of the SC3 language to someone who understands the concept and practicality of a modular synth.
 It's not intended to be a primer or a pleasant read, think of it more as a quick reference, and an index of examples that explain concepts in deeper detail.
 If this paper is too abstract then search for the `SuperCollider 3 .pdf by David Michael Cottle 2006`.
 That's an extensive 400 page Free workbook.

 Who am I?
 Let's just say I'm writing this paper to create a reference I can go back to and jump right to the parts of interest.
-SC3 is a a big topic, and the docs are extensive but often distracting.
+SC3 is a big topic, and the docs are extensive but often distracting.

 ## Ugens